We look at what might happen to your finger and toe nails when you have chemotherapy and how you can help prevent the changes

 - Dry nails can become weaker or more brittle during chemotherapy treatment.
 To take off polish, use a remover that doesn’t contain acetone, ethylacetate, or other harsh solvents.
 There are gentle removers specifically for water-based nail polish.

-- Try taking vitamins for hair, skin, and nails
+- Try vitamins for air, skin, and nails

 - As Beau’s lines grow beyond nail bed, cut them off